tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

 Unlike Rust, Zig doesn't need a macro to do this, instead using its compile-time reflection system. `MultiArrayList` works with all structs, not just specially marked ones, so you can even use it with types from other libraries.
 Not only that, `MultiArrayList` also supports enums, storing small enum variants in separate arrays from large ones.
 It does all this in just 481 lines, compared to 3498 in `soa-rs`.
 It's superior by just about any standard of comparison.
 I have at times looked jealously at the ergonomics of raw pointers by default and the insane leverage of comptime.
-Neither is coming to Rust any time soon, but boy would they be welcome for some situations.
+Hopefully one day we get reflection.

 ## Macros